 Depending on the company and type of insurance, your insurer might either pay all or share half the fees with you.
 My secretaries can inform you of the prices, and work with you and the insurance company to clarify all involved costs.

-In case your insurance covers only the cost of basic cataract surgery, premium lens implants can still be used with a small extra fee to you (the insurance company will cover the cost of surgery, whilst the extra charges will only be for the cost of the premium lens implant).
+In case your insurance covers only the cost of basic cataract surgery, premium lens implants can still be used but this will likely involve an extra fee to you.